What is Close Protection - and When Do You Actually Need It?

 If you’re receiving unwanted attention, travelling frequently, have a public profile, or manage someone whose visibility creates risk, Close Protection is worth considering.

-Do high-net-worth families really need security?
+Do high-net-worth families really need Close Protection security?

 Yes - wealth, routine and online visibility can make families targets.
 Modern security focuses on prevention, privacy and ensuring daily life runs smoothly without disruption.